bodrick/awesome/TOPICS.md

 *   [ether/etherpad-lite](https://github.com/ether/etherpad-lite) - Etherpad: A modern really-real-time collaborative document editor.
 *   [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A developer-friendly API for converting numerous document formats into PDF files, and more!

-## wpf

-*   [fernandreu/office-ribbonx-editor](https://github.com/fernandreu/office-ribbonx-editor) - An overhauled fork of the original Custom UI Editor for Microsoft Office, built with WPF
-*   [snoopwpf/snoopwpf](https://github.com/snoopwpf/snoopwpf) - Snoop - The WPF Spy Utility
-*   [fluentribbon/Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) - WPF Ribbon control like in Office
-*   [OutSystems/CefGlue](https://github.com/OutSystems/CefGlue) - .NET binding for The Chromium Embedded Framework (CEF)
-*   [ControlzEx/ControlzEx](https://github.com/ControlzEx/ControlzEx) - Shared Controlz for WPF and ... more
-*   [lucasg/Dependencies](https://github.com/lucasg/Dependencies) - A rewrite of the old legacy software "depends.exe" in C# for Windows devs to troubleshoot dll load dependencies issues.
-*   [FlaUI/FlaUI](https://github.com/FlaUI/FlaUI) - UI automation library for .Net
-*   [TheJoeFin/Text-Grab](https://github.com/TheJoeFin/Text-Grab) - Use OCR in Windows quickly and easily with Text Grab.
-With optional background process and popups.
-*   [G-Stas/Volumey](https://github.com/G-Stas/Volumey) - Volume mixer that allows you to set up global hotkeys to control your Windows audio system.
-*   [indiff/qttabbar](https://github.com/indiff/qttabbar) - QTTabBar is a small tool that allows you to use tab multi label function in Windows Explorer.   https://www.yuque.com/indiff/qttabbar
-*   [CommunityToolkit/Microsoft.Toolkit.Win32](https://github.com/CommunityToolkit/Microsoft.Toolkit.Win32) - ARCHIVE - This repository contained XAML Islands wrapper controls and tooling for XAML Islands with WinUI 2, see readme for more info about XAML Islands with WinUI 3 and the WindowsAppSDK.
-*   [HavenDV/H.NotifyIcon](https://github.com/HavenDV/H.NotifyIcon) - TrayIcon for WPF/WinUI/Uno.
-*   [Seuleuzeuh/WPFTabTipMixedhardware](https://github.com/Seuleuzeuh/WPFTabTipMixedhardware) - Simple TabTip / Virtual Keyboard integration for WPF apps on Win10 with mixed Touchscreen & Keyboard
-*   [smourier/TraceSpy](https://github.com/smourier/TraceSpy) - TraceSpy is a pure .NET, 100% free and open source, alternative to the very popular SysInternals DebugView tool.
-*   [NeutroniumCore/Neutronium](https://github.com/NeutroniumCore/Neutronium) - 🚀 Build .NET desktop applications using HTML, CSS and javascript.
-*   [icsharpcode/WpfDesigner](https://github.com/icsharpcode/WpfDesigner) - The WPF Designer from SharpDevelop
-*   [dotnet/try-convert](https://github.com/dotnet/try-convert) - Helping .NET developers port their projects to .NET Core!
-*   [CommunityToolkit/dotnet](https://github.com/CommunityToolkit/dotnet) - .NET Community Toolkit is a collection of helpers and APIs that work for all .NET developers and are agnostic of any specific UI platform.
-The toolkit is maintained and published by Microsoft, and part of the .NET Foundation.
-*   [KirillOsenkov/MSBuildStructuredLog](https://github.com/KirillOsenkov/MSBuildStructuredLog) - A logger for MSBuild that records a structured representation of executed targets, tasks, property and item values.
-*   [roslynpad/roslynpad](https://github.com/roslynpad/roslynpad) - A cross-platform C# editor based on Roslyn and AvalonEdit
-*   [srwi/EverythingToolbar](https://github.com/srwi/EverythingToolbar) - Everything integration for the Windows taskbar.
-*   [File-New-Project/EarTrumpet](https://github.com/File-New-Project/EarTrumpet) - EarTrumpet - Volume Control for Windows
-*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a modern media player for Windows that works just like mpv.
-*   [oxyplot/oxyplot](https://github.com/oxyplot/oxyplot) - A cross-platform plotting library for .NET
-*   [Azure-Samples/active-directory-b2c-dotnet-desktop](https://github.com/Azure-Samples/active-directory-b2c-dotnet-desktop) - Sample showing how a Windows desktop .NET (WPF) application can sign in a user using Azure AD B2C, get an access token using MSAL.NET and call an API.
-*   [Kinnara/ModernWpf](https://github.com/Kinnara/ModernWpf) - Modern styles and controls for your WPF applications
-*   [PrismLibrary/Prism-Samples-Wpf](https://github.com/PrismLibrary/Prism-Samples-Wpf) - Samples that demonstrate how to use various Prism features with WPF
-*   [PrismLibrary/Prism](https://github.com/PrismLibrary/Prism) - Prism is a framework for building loosely coupled, maintainable, and testable XAML applications in WPF, Xamarin Forms, and Uno / Win UI Applications..
-*   [FantasticFiasco/mvvm-dialogs](https://github.com/FantasticFiasco/mvvm-dialogs) - Library simplifying the concept of opening dialogs from a view model when using MVVM in WPF
-*   [MahApps/MahApps.Metro](https://github.com/MahApps/MahApps.Metro) - A framework that allows developers to cobble together a better UI for their own WPF applications with minimal effort.
-*   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
-It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
-The toolkit is part of the .NET Foundation.
-*   [MaterialDesignInXAML/MaterialDesignInXamlToolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit) - Google's Material Design in XAML & WPF, for C# & VB.Net.
-*   [ElinamLLC/SharpVectors](https://github.com/ElinamLLC/SharpVectors) - SharpVectors - SVG# Reloaded: SVG DOM and Rendering in C# for the .Net.
-*   [ChangemakerStudios/Papercut-SMTP](https://github.com/ChangemakerStudios/Papercut-SMTP) - Papercut SMTP -- The Simple Desktop Email Server
-*   [BornToBeRoot/NETworkManager](https://github.com/BornToBeRoot/NETworkManager) - A powerful tool for managing networks and troubleshoot network problems!
-*   [JosefNemec/Playnite](https://github.com/JosefNemec/Playnite) - Video game library manager with support for wide range of 3rd party libraries and game emulation support, providing one unified interface for your games.
-*   [RickStrahl/MarkdownMonster](https://github.com/RickStrahl/MarkdownMonster) - An extensible Markdown Editor, Viewer and Weblog Publisher for Windows
-*   [cefsharp/CefSharp](https://github.com/cefsharp/CefSharp) - .NET (WPF and Windows Forms) bindings for the Chromium Embedded Framework
-*   [icsharpcode/AvalonEdit](https://github.com/icsharpcode/AvalonEdit) - The WPF-based text editor component used in SharpDevelop

 ## nextjs

 *   [xitanggg/open-resume](https://github.com/xitanggg/open-resume) - OpenResume is a powerful open-source resume builder and resume parser. https://open-resume.com/